Mulayam Singh Yadav: Comment on rape

-The crime of rape became a capital offence in India following the 2012 Delhi gang rape incident.
+The crime of rape became a capital offence in India following the 2012 Delhi gang rape incident; Yadav had opposed changing this law.
 Following the trial in the Shakti Mills gang rape, on 10 April 2014, in an election rally, Yadav said, "When boys and girls have differences, the girl gives a statement that 'the boy raped me,' and that poor boy gets a death sentence."
 Referring to the Mumbai gang rape he stated, "... later they had differences, and the girl went and gave a statement that I have been raped.
 And then the poor fellows, three of them have been sentenced to death.
 Should rape cases lead to hanging?
 Boys are boys, they make mistakes.
 Two or three have been given the death sentence in Mumbai."
-Following this, complaints were filed against Yadav with the Election Commission and the National Commission for Women (NCW).
-His comments were denounced by the Indian media, women's groups, women's rights activists, public prosecutor in the Shakti Mills gang rape case Ujjwal Nikam, Bollywood celebrities, and a large section of Uttar Pradesh residents.
+His statements led to complaints being filed against Yadav with the Election Commission and the National Commission for Women (NCW).
+His comments were denounced by the Indian media, women's groups, women's rights activists, public prosecutor in the Shakti Mills gang rape case Ujjwal Nikam, Bollywood celebrities.

 In response to 2014 Badaun gang rape and Yadav's comments, UN Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys'".
 On 19 August 2015, Yadav remarked that gang-rapes are impractical and rape-victims in those cases tend to lie.
 He was summoned by the Judicial Magistrate of Mahoba district court in Uttar Pradesh for that remark.
+Following these statements, several media outlets described Yadav and the Samajwadi Party as "Defenders of Rape."